One Assassination Under God Tour: Band members and opening acts

-The band's lineup for the tour consists of Marilyn Manson on vocals alongside two returning members: guitarist Tyler Bates, and drummer Gil Sharone.
-The band features two new members: guitarist Reba Meyers and bassist Piggy D., also known as Matthew Montgomery.
-Meyers, the first female member of the band, was met with a mixture of support and criticism on social media after it was revealed she had joined the band.
+The band's first lineup for the tour consisted of Marilyn Manson on vocals, guitarist Tyler Bates and drummer Gil Sharone.
+These returning members were joined by two new members: guitarist Reba Meyers and bassist Piggy D., also known as Matthew Montgomery.
+Meyers, the first female member of the band, was met with a mixture of support and criticism on social media after it was revealed she had joined.
 In response, she issued a statement saying she was "proud to represent the growth, confidence, forgiveness, humanity, and change that comes with this, and to be up there [on stage] with such talented motherfuckers.
 Everyone is aiming for growth and not stagnation.
-World needs that attitude right now.
-Thanks to all the new peeps that have been showing love and support my way."
-She received messages of support from Ray Luzier of Korn, Andy Williams of Every Time I Die, Greg Puciato of Better Lovers, and her bandmates Piggy D. and Gil Sharone.
+World needs that attitude right now."
+She received messages of support from Ray Luzier of Korn, Andy Williams of Every Time I Die, Greg Puciato of Better Lovers, and her bandmates.

-The first leg of the tour was a co-headlining arena and amphitheater tour with American bands Five Finger Death Punch and Slaughter to Prevail.
-The opening act of the tour, American band The Funeral Portrait, were also the opener for a series of solo dates by Manson, which were interspersed throughout the co-headlining tour.
+The tour's first leg was a co-headlining arena and amphitheater tour with American bands Five Finger Death Punch and Slaughter to Prevail.
+The opening act, The Funeral Portrait, were also the opener for a series of Marilyn Manson solo dates, which were interspersed throughout the co-headlining tour.
 These were Marilyn Manson's first solo headlining dates in five years.
 The Funeral Portrait were harassed online after it was revealed they would be performing alongside Manson.
 In response, the band's bassist said: "I'm sorry my band that has consistently played 200 cap[acity] venues for 7 years + has a chance to open shows in front of thousands of people, and people wanna be upset by it. ...
 If what we are doing isn't affecting your life personally, then why get mad about it?
 You weren't a fan before, and that's fine.
 No one is forcing anyone to go to these shows."
-The Funeral Portrait's song "Suffocate City" became their first number single on Billboards Mainstream Rock chart shortly after the completion of the tour.
-Other opening acts for the tour included 5¢ Freakshow, The Blackmordia, Black Satellite, and Seven Hours After Violet.
+The Funeral Portrait's song "Suffocate City" became their first number single on Billboards Mainstream Rock chart shortly after the completion of their portion of the tour.
+Other opening acts for the remainder of the tour have included of 5¢ Freakshow, The Blackmordia, Black Satellite, Seven Hours After Violet, Dead Posey, and VOWWS.

+Marilyn Manson continued to tour throughout 2025 and 2026.
+In January 2026, Bates announced he amicably departed the live band in order to focus on his film score work, but said he would be "actively supporting" their upcoming release One Assassination Under God – Chapter 2.
+The following month, the band's former bassist and producer Tim Sköld said he had rejoined the band.
+When the band resumed touring in April, it was confirmed Reba Meyers left to pursue her solo career, with Piggy D. and Nick Annis of Black Light Burns taking over on lead guitar.
+The band embarked on the "Freaks on Parade Tour" from August to September 2026, a co-headlining tour of North American arenas and amphitheatres with Rob Zombie, with The Hu and Orgy appearing as opening acts.